ctdk/moxoncalc/README.md

 BUILDING
 ========

-Assuming your Java installation is properly set up, run "make && make jar" in this directory.
+Assuming your Java installation is properly set up, run `make && make jar` in this directory.

 INSPIRATION
 ===========